parisepigenetics/RASflow_EDC/README.md

 Those are individual fastQC reports.
 MultiQC is called after FastQC, so you will also find `report_quality_control.html` that is a summary for all the samples.
 You can copy those reports to your computer to read them, by typing (in a new local terminal):
 ```
-You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/fastqc PathTo/WhereYouWantToSave/
+You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourEXAMPLE/RASflow_IFB/results/EXAMPLE/fastqc PathTo/WhereYouWantToSave/
 ```
 It's time to decide if you need trimming or not.
-If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the [mapping step](#mapping-and-counting-reads-in-genes).
+If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the [mapping step](#mapping-and-counting).

 ---